Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 Is Stripe India coming back for general signup?

-Stripe has not publicly announced a timeline for reopening general access in India.
-The invite-only model has been in place since May 2024.
-The PA-CB framework compliance process does not have a fixed public timeline.
-Founders who need payment processing now cannot plan around a reopening date that has not been announced.
+No announced timeline.
+The invite-only model has been in place since May 2024, and the PA-CB compliance process has no public deadline.
+If you need payment processing now, you can't plan around a reopening that hasn't been scheduled.

 What happens to the Stripe account if the LLC is dissolved?

-If the US LLC is dissolved or loses good standing with the state, the Stripe account tied to that entity becomes inoperable.
+It stops working.
 Stripe requires an active US entity with a valid EIN and bank account.
-State dissolution triggers a cascade: the registered agent stops forwarding documents, the state marks the entity as inactive, banks may freeze or close the associated account, and Stripe may suspend payment processing.
-Reinstatement is possible in most states (with fees and back taxes) but the disruption to payment processing can last weeks or months.
+State dissolution triggers a cascade: registered agent stops forwarding documents, state marks the entity inactive, banks may freeze the account, Stripe suspends processing.
+Reinstatement is possible in most states (with fees and back taxes), but the disruption can last weeks or months.

 Key Takeaways